Haplogroup E-V68: E-V13

 The E-V13 clade is equivalent to the "alpha cluster" of E-M78 reported in Cruciani et al. (2004), and was first defined by the SNP V13 in Cruciani, La Fratta, Torroni & Underhill (2006).
 Another SNP is known for this clade, V36, reported in Cruciani, La Fratta, Trombetta & Santolamazza (2007).
 All known positive tests for V13 are also positive for V36.
 So E-V13 is currently considered "phylogenetically equivalent" to E-V36.

-According to some authors E-V13 appears to have originated in Greece or the southern Balkans and its presence in the rest of the Mediterranean is likely a consequence of Greek colonization.
 Within Europe, E-V13 is especially common in the Balkans and some parts of Italy.
 In different studies, particularly high frequencies have been observed in Kosovo Albanians (45.6%), Macedonian Albanians (34.4%), Albanians (32.29%), and in some parts of Greece (ca. 35%).
 More generally, high frequencies have also been found in other areas of Greece, and amongst Bulgarians, Romanians, Macedonians and Serbs.

 Within Italy, frequencies tend to be higher in Southern Italy, with particularly high results sometimes seen in particular areas; for example, in Santa Ninfa and Piazza Armerina in Sicily.
 High frequencies appear to exist also in some northern areas for example around Venice, Genoa and Rimini, as well as on the island of Corsica and the region of Provence in south France, and is also found in scattered and small amounts in Libyan Jews and Egypt, but this is most likely a result of migration from Europe or the Near East.